BDC Hamburger Icon

 Standards and the Wi-Fi Alliance

-There’s no end to the task of protecting against data theft and managing risk and compliance in the wireless enterprise.
-Key challenges in wireless security vary widely and continue to evolve because every enterprise is different.
-Some IT teams struggle with the impact of BYOD (bring your own device), while others seek ways to allow guest access without compromising security of mission-critical systems.
+Protecting your business from data breaches and ensuring compliance with industry regulations in the wireless enterprise is a continuous task.
+Key challenges in wireless security are constantly evolving because every enterprise is different.
+Some IT teams struggle with the impact of bring-your-own-device (BYOD) policies, while others seek ways to allow secure guest access without compromising mission-critical systems.

-The IEEE 802.11 working group and Wi-Fi Alliance continue to address emerging needs, now offering innovations like IEEE 802.11ax, better known as Wi-Fi 6.
-This update brings improvements designed to enhance network performance at busy times, such as:
+The IEEE 802.11 working group and Wi-Fi Alliance continue to address emerging wireless security needs, now offering innovations such as IEEE 802.11be, better known as Wi-Fi 7.
+This update brings major performance improvements:

-Wi-Fi continues to grow and adapt to business needs.
-While 2.4 GHz was once the norm in wireless networking, the introduction of Wi-Fi 6 has expanded operation into multiple frequency bands and brought significant advancements, like increased capacity and better performance in dense environments.
+Wi-Fi continues to evolve and adapt to business needs.
+Although 2.4 GHz was once the norm in wireless networking, Wi-Fi 7 has expanded operation into multiple frequency bands and brought significant advancements, such as increased capacity and better performance in dense environments.

-When it comes to security, WPA3, certified through the Wi-Fi Alliance’s Wi-Fi CERTIFIED program, has emerged as the latest and most secure protocol.
+When it comes to security, WPA3, certified through the Wi-Fi Alliance’s Wi-Fi Certified program, has emerged as the latest and most secure protocol.
 It significantly strengthens encryption, protects against brute-force attacks through SAE and provides transition modes for mixed WPA2/WPA3 environments.
-Importantly, while WPA2 networks remain secure when properly maintained, WPA3 offers additional security enhancements for those who need them.
+Importantly, although WPA2 networks remain secure when properly maintained, WPA3 offers additional security enhancements for those who need them.

-The Wi-Fi Alliance and other entities are constantly working to develop new security methods and certifications to ensure optimal protection.
+The Wi-Fi Alliance and other entities are constantly developing new security methods and certifications to ensure optimal protection.
 As such, updating firmware and drivers regularly, adopting the latest standards, and keeping informed about advancements in security protocols are paramount to maintaining a secure network.

-Make sure your group has adopted the latest technologies, such as Wi-Fi 6 and WPA3.
+Ensure your organization has adopted the latest technologies, such as Wi-Fi 7 and WPA3.
 Enjoy the convenience and productivity of Wi-Fi, but do it safely.

 Did you find this content helpful?